 Marks Belonging to Organizations Providing Oversight of Pallet Quality for Pallet Pools

 EPAL, the European Pallet Association, uses an EPAL inside an oval mark to identify EPAL pallets.
 Unlike pallet rental pools, only oversees the quality of EPAL pallets rather than asserting ownership.
 Other pools that oversee pallet quality include the 9BLOC pallet program in the U.S. and until 2015, the Canadian Pallet Council.

 ISPM-15 markings signal to government border inspection services that a solid wood pallet or solid wood packaging has been treated with heat or methyl bromide treatment in accordance with the standard.
 Looking at the marking, the left-hand portion is the symbol for IPPC or International Plant Protection Convention, which oversees ISPM-15.
 In the right-hand square, the country code (XX) is followed by wood packaging or treatment facility identification (0000) as well as a method of treatment, HT (heat treatment) or MB (methyl bromide).

 Lumber Grading Marks

 While not critical to understanding the pallet, residual lumber grade marks may be present on various components of the pallet.
-Lumber grades provide a basis for ascertaining the quality of lumber purchased from various mills, thus providing greater efficiency in lumber markets.
-Pallet manufacturers will purchase lumber or component of a particular grade to meet the performance needs of their products, often lower grade industrial lumber.
+Lumber grades provide a basis for ascertaining the quality of lumber purchased from various mills, thus allowing pallet manufacturers to purchase affordable lumber suitable for pallet production.
+Pallet manufacturers will purchase lumber of a particular grade to meet the performance needs of their products, often lower grade industrial lumber.
 Lumber stamps typically include such information as the name of the grading agency, sawmill identification, species identification, lumber grade, as well as whether the wood is unseasoned or dried.